autoreduction/queue-processor/Documentation/Technical Documentation.md

 If the `admin_email` setting has been set in the database this will be shown to the user for additional help.

+### Notifications

+The system provides a mechanism to display messages to the users using notifications at the top of pages.
+These notification can have varying severity (info, warning or error) and there is the option to display to all users or only staff members (instrument scientists).
+Notifications can be manually added by admins of the system using the built in django admin database portal.
+It is possible from within here to create, delete and modify notifications as well as activate/deactivate.

+Some notifications are displayed automatically, such as when there is a failed reduction job, and these are not stored in the database as they are dependant on the displayed data.

 ## Areas for Improvement

 ### Caching